-Trump's envisions beating coronavirus and rebuilding economy in potential second term
+Trump envisions beating coronavirus and rebuilding economy in potential second term

 Trump strikes confident tone despite the uncertainty